OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 ### Change all adjacent cells

 This script copies the formatting in the active cell to the neighboring cells.
-Note that this script only works when the active cell is not on an edge of the worksheet.
+Note that this script only works when the active cell isn't on an edge of the worksheet.

 ```typescript
 function main(workbook: ExcelScript.Workbook) {